Champion 201120 - 3650/4650W Dual Fuel Inverter Generator With Electric Start

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel inverter generators, the Champion 201120 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel inverter generators, the Champion 201120 is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.